workflowr/workflowr.io/content/docs.md

 ### Update frequency

-This site is updated every X hours.
+This site is updated every 24 hours.
 If you (un)install the GitHub app or make any changes to your project, please check back in a few hours to see the update take effect.